alvv1986/AAS4WRF/AAS4WRF.md

 # Examples

 The following two examples compare the WRF-Chem model performance in terms of tropospheric ozone for different emissions datasets, those derived from global models such as ``EDGAR`` and ``RETRO`` are scaled down into the domains using the emission preprocessors ``anthro_emiss`` and ``prep_chem_src`` (Freitas et al., 2011), while those derived from local information are scaled using the AAS4WRF.
-Figs. 1, 2 and 3 show the configuration of model simulation domains, spatial distribution of global and local NO emission fluxes in the fine modelling domain, and the temporal variation of hourly ozone concentrations from simulations with the local and three different global emission inventories, respectively.
+Figs. 1, 2 and 3 show the configuration of model simulation domains, spatial distribution of global and local nitric oxide emission fluxes in the fine modelling domain, and the temporal variation of hourly ozone concentrations from simulations with the local and three different global emission inventories, respectively, for a case study in Manizales, Colombia.

 ![Model application for Manizales.](Manizales.png)

-Similar to Fig. 1, Fig. 2 shows...
+Figs. 4, 5 and 6 show the configuration of model simulation domains, spatial distribution of global and local aldehyde emission fluxes in the fine modelling domain, and the temporal variation of hourly ozone concentrations from simulations with the local and global emission inventories, respectively, for a case study in São Paulo, Brazil.

 ![Model application for São Paulo.](SaoPaulo.png)

-# citations
+The use of local emissions information allowed significant improvements in the representation of tropospheric ozone, characterised by better performance metrics (e.g., González et al. (2018)), and underscores the importance of using consistent (mass-conserving) emission preprocessor tools, especially in medium-sized cities where application of high-resolution air quality models is scarce.

 # Acknowledgements